If you can keep your head when all about you are losing theirs and blaming it on you

 Duncan McCargo Receives Book Award

-I was delighted to read that Duncan McCargo has received a prestigious Asia Society award - with a nice cash sum attached - for his book Tearing the Land Apart: Islam and Legitimacy in Southern Thailand (Cornell University Press, 2008).
-Duncan's a colleague in the School of Politics and International Studies at Leeds; his approach … Continue reading Duncan McCargo Receives Book Award
+I was delighted to read that Duncan McCargo has received a prestigious Asia Society award – with a nice cash sum attached – for his book Tearing the Land Apart: Islam and Legitimacy in Southern Thailand (Cornell University Press, 2008).
+Duncan’s a colleague in the School of Politics and International Studies at Leeds; his approach to the sort of field work he did for the book was cited in, among other places, David Kilcullen’ The Accidental Guerrilla, as a model of “conflict ethnography”.
+Well done, Duncan.

 Surviving Urban Sieges